ubco-W2022T2-data301/project-group-group01/final_report_group01.md

 ## Question 1 + Results
-My research question is looking at the correlation between housing prices and shortfall.
-Housing affordability is a pivotal issue for my generation, and i believe that the oft touted narrative of phantom overseas buyers is only a narrative meant to distract from the fact that the true cause of housing prices is a lack of new housing as compared to population.
+* My research question is looking at the correlation between housing prices and shortfall.
+Housing affordability is a pivotal issue for my generation, and I believe that the oft touted narrative of phantom overseas buyers is only a narrative meant to distract from the fact that the true cause of housing prices is a lack of new housing as compared to population.

 ### How different are major Canadian cities from each other for construction:
 ![Shortfall_Distribution](images/shortdiff.png)
-Here we see that between the major cities, there is a significant difference in the shortfalls they experienced.
+* Here we see that between the major cities, there is a significant difference in the shortfalls they experienced.
 This might be due to two factors.
 Firstly, all cities used the same occupancy rate, while local constructions might have differed (single family homes vs condos) in the occupancy they targeted.
 The other factor is that this analysis looks only at percentages, and cities of different sizes have wildly different absolute shortages, which might have different outcomes on price.
 These limit the confidence of the conclusions, but I think there are still some conclusions that can be drawn.

 ### How different are major Canadian cities from each other for Prices:
 ![Price_Distribution](images/Pricediff.png)
-We see in this plot that prices are much more closely distributed in major Canadian cities.
+* We see in this plot that prices are much more closely distributed in major Canadian cities.
 This suggests that there is less connection between how much shortfall is correlated with price increases.

 ### Question 1 Result:
 ![Vancouver_Plot](images/VancouverJ.png)
-While the general Canadian trend seems to not support the idea that there is a correlation between shortfall and prices, analysis of individual cities like vancovuer seems to paint a different picture.
+* While the general Canadian trend seems to not support the idea that there is a correlation between shortfall and prices, analysis of individual cities like vancovuer seems to paint a different picture.
-In Vancouver, we can see that shortfalls are usually followed the next year by price jumps.
+* In Vancouver, we can see that shortfalls are usually followed the next year by price jumps.
 This pattern provides some support for my hypothesis that shortfalls are more likely responsible for price changes as opposed to the idea that speculation drives up housing price.
-Though i didn't get to do the stastical analysis to scientifically prove my point, i think my graphs have somewhat helped illustrate my idea.
+Though I didn't get to do the stastical analysis to scientifically prove my point, I think my graphs have somewhat helped illustrate my idea.

 * This is a brief overview of my analysis, for the more complete look, see the full analysis here: [Analysis 1](https://github.com/ubco-W2022T2-data301/project-group-group01/blob/8942e9aec2881804cb16acf74ef3e13c48e2ea8e/analysis/Jamesanalysis1.ipynb)